Tainted\\Coders

 }

-If you care about ordering you would want to read the GamepadEvent and react to the event types.
-Bevy is going to use your GamepadSettings to filter events for you.
+If you care about ordering you would want to read the GamepadEvent and react to the message types.
+Bevy is going to use your GamepadSettings to filter messages for you.
 Most of these settings hold thresholds and limits for button presses and axis changes.

 /// Read all gamepad events in one go — ideal for analytics or debugging